 EVI: Enhanced Vegetation Index

-Enhanced Vegetation Index (EVI) is calculated similarly to NDVI but uses additional wavelengths of light to correct for the inaccuracies of NDVI.
-Variations in solar incidence angle, atmospheric conditions like distortions in the reflected light caused by the particles in the air as well as the ground cover below the vegetation are corrected for using EVI.
+The Enhanced Vegetation Index (EVI) is calculated similarly to NDVI but uses additional wavelengths of light to correct for the inaccuracies of NDVI.
+Variations in solar incidence angle, atmospheric conditions like distortions in the reflected light caused by the particles in the air, and signals from the ground cover below the vegetation are corrected for using EVI.